madetech/blog/books/building_better_software_teams/01_communications/02_creating_communicative_environments.md

 ## Open channels
 ### Continuous feedback

-Chris has written about Continuous Feedback and its benefits at length [here][cf], but in a nutshell: Continuous Feedback is the practice we use to encourage and address regular feedback from everyone _about_ everyone.
+Chris has written about [Continuous Feedback and its benefits][cf] at length, but in a nutshell: Continuous Feedback is the practice we use to encourage and address regular feedback from everyone _about_ everyone.
 We found that annual reviews fell short in helping individuals learn and grow, and switching over to Continuous Feedback has allowed us to get a better sense of the goals people are trying to reach, and the areas in which they need improvement.
 Importantly, it also allows us to act quickly to help them reach those goals, and give them the support they need in the areas in which they need improving.

-### TGIFs
+### Share progress and achievements with a weekly email

 One of the problems we were having was that it often wasn't clear what other people outside of your team was working on week to week.
 They may have been on a new project, running with a new initiative, or on a recruiting drive.
 Our solution to this problem is what we've lovingly dubbed "TGIFs".